-Why do we feel the way we do when we find out we have a gay child or family member?
+Why do we feel the way we do when we find out we have an LGBTQ child or family member?
 The reality is that hardly a day goes by without hearing a joke or negative comment about sexual or gender minorities.

-Some families treat the topic as taboo and insist there are no gay or transgender people in their family.
+Some families treat having an LGBTQ child as taboo and insist there are no gay or transgender people in their family.

 In other words, when you find out you have a gay or transgender child, it is a natural reaction to initially feel upset and worried about your child.